Select Page

 tCO2-e = tonnes of carbon dioxide equivalents

-As part of our ongoing strategy to decrease emissions, we are collaborating with VicWater to explore carbon offset options throughout the state.
-These ongoing initiatives will lay the foundation for continued reductions in CO2-equivalent emissions for the 2024/25 financial year and beyond.
+As part of our ongoing strategy to decrease wastewater and fuel emissions, we are collaborating with VicWater to explore carbon offset options throughout the state as well as researching opportunities to create our own carbon offsets.
+These ongoing initiatives will lay the foundation for continued reductions in CO2-equivalent emissions for the 2025/26 financial year and beyond.

 Operating efficiently